-The first action under this project is planned for September and October 2018.
-A project team will be recruited on the basis of a public call and selected to assure a balanced team of younger and older participants willing to work together to improve their community.
-This team will be provided training on the role of anti-rumour agents in an ongoing effort to promote a more inclusive and tolerant social environment.
-FORUM 16 will provide mentoring for the team in selecting and implementing their community improvement project.
+The first action under this project was organised in September and October 2018.
+A project team was recruited on the basis of a public call and selected to assure a balanced team of younger and older participants willing to work together to improve their community.
+This team was trained on the role of anti-rumour agents in an ongoing effort to promote a more inclusive and tolerant social environment.
+FORUM 16 provided mentoring for the team in selecting and implementing their community improvement project.

-Following their initial training, the team will work with FORUM 16 and its institutional partner (Public Enterprise “Komunalec”) to plan a volunteer project to restore a neglected site in the city of Bitola.
-Sites will be chosen, and specific project plans will be developed, in cooperation with the City of Bitola and local citizens.
+Following their initial training, the team will work with FORUM 16 and institutional partners to plan a volunteer project to restore a neglected site in the city of Bitola.
+Sites will be chosen, and specific project plans will be developed, in cooperation with the relevant institutions and local citizens.

 *The project name reflects the influence of the Turkish language on the way ideas are expressed in multicultural Bitola.
 The terms Glasno (Loud) Sokache (diminutive of the Turkish “sokak” -a narrow street or alley) and Budno (Awake) Chikmache (diminutive of the Turkish “chikmak” -a dead-end street) convey the idea of bringing life and activity, “waking up” the smaller places, the nooks and crannies of the city that are easy to overlook but which also reflect its historic charm and friendliness.